d-bolshakov/course-managment-api/README.md

 ### DELETE /students/:id

 Deleting a student profile.
-Available only for the user which the student profile is related to.
+Available only for the user with corresponding student profile.

 ### GET /students/:id/courses